 - Nutrition counseling for both expectant mothers and children

-* The RCH Clinic was recently expanded to provide a delivery ward, birthing room, neonatal nursery and a full surgery facility for more complicated birth procedures.
+* The RCH Clinic provides a delivery ward, birthing room, neonatal nursery and a full surgery facility for more complicated birth procedures.
+The Community Health Department emphasizes safe motherhood practices and Emergency Obstetric Care Training in rural villages to impact these statistics as well..

 Top 10 Diagnoses in Children Under Age 5